 DIY Wood Floors: How to Install Them the Right Way

 In the do-it-yourself era, installing wood floors looks like a simple enough task for the budget-conscious home renovator.
 The home show industry is fueled by like-minded individuals whose initiative compels them to do for themselves.
-This leads to wondering just how hard can it be to install a hardwood floor yourself?
+Does this lead to wondering just how hard can it be to install a hardwood floor yourself?

 Simple as a concept, there is a little more to installing hardwood floors than it appears at first.
 The long-term success of any strong, durable wood floor rests on impeccable installation.
 And with a little extra knowledge, the do-it-yourselfer can have strong, beautiful floors to be proud of.